sam2829/Project1-Michael-Jordan/README.md

 - The code to make the social media links was taken from the CI Love Running project.
 - The post address for the vote form was taken from the CI Love Running project.
+- Quotes and statistics were taken from Google and Netflix.

 #### Media